 Making a puppy confront something that is scary to them can also cause them to become more frightened.
 Puppies learn by association and consequence.
 When they are forced to do something scary, they learn to associate that fear with the activity or object.
 This can lead to a long-term fear response that can be difficult to overcome.

-How to help puppies overcome their fears without causing long-term behavior problemswhat should you do if your puppy is afraid of something?
+How to help puppies overcome their fears without causing long-term behavior problems

 So, what can you do to help your puppy overcome their fears?
 Positive reinforcement training is a highly effective way to help a fearful puppy feel more comfortable in their environment.
 This type of training involves associating something your puppy loves, such as food or play, with the scary person or object.